szabgab/hexagon/README.md

 ## TODO
-* Store information about the map in a matrix by the coordinates instead of an array?
-  In that case some of the elements will be null - meaning they are not in the map
+* Add testing
+* Clicking on an hexagon should show its coordinates

+* In game drawing click on a hexagon allow to set it as part of an area
+* Button to "download board" will download a json file representing the board.
+* Button to "upload board" will allow us to upload a json file representing a board.

-* We can check if a map is continous.
+* We can check if a map is continuous.
 Though we might want to allow distinct parts in advanced version of the game.